myusrn/piraeus_0.9.0_prerelease/docs/quickstartazure.md

     docker pull skunklab/tcpudpgateway
     docker pull skunklab/webgateway
 ```
-- [ ] Type the following command in Powershell to very you have the images
+- [ ] Type the following command in Powershell to verify you have the images
 ```<language>
     docker images
 ```